 You pay for what you get.
 Nowhere is this truer than in India.
 In India, everything, not only accommodation, is available at prices ranging from super budget to super luxury.

-Sometimes it seems like a competition to see who can sell the cheapest and the worst quality of product.
+Sometimes it seems like a competition to see who can sell the cheapest and the worst quality product.
 You can buy a dirt-cheap pair of scissors, but they aren’t going to cut well, if at all.
-Or you can buy a sturdy steel pair that will large for decades with regular sharpening.
+Or you can buy a sturdy steel pair that will last for decades with regular sharpening.